ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - No, you should be a monster—an absolute monster, and then you should learn how to control it.
 Because if you are not capable of cruelty you are absolutely a victim to anyone who is.<br>―Jordan Peterson

+- If you’re creative, and you’re graded by someone who isn’t a creative person, they are not gonna think that you’re creative.
+They are just gonna think you’re wrong.<br>―Jordan Peterson